Debut (Björk album): Background and production

 While creating electronic tracks with Massey, Björk developed a desire to work with a jazz producer.
 Paul Fox, who had worked with the Sugarcubes, introduced her to jazz harpist Corky Hale.
 Hale had planned to decline to work with Björk until her stepson, a Sugarcubes fan, insisted that she take the job.
-Björk recorded a handful of jazz standards with Hale, including "I Remember You" and an early version of "Like Someone in Love".
+Björk recorded a handful of jazz standards with Hale in 1991, including "I Remember You" and an early version of "Like Someone in Love"; the latter song was included in Debut's track listing.
 Fox also introduced Björk to Oliver Lake, with whom Björk recorded another jazz standard, "Life Is Just a Bowl of Cherries", with Lake's jazz group for the John Hughes film Curly Sue.
 Hughes turned down the recording, but it led to Debut being produced by Fox and arranged by Oliver Lake.
 Björk contracted Lake to work with session saxophonists in London for Debut; Lake's contributions are heard on tracks including "Aeroplane" and "The Anchor Song".

 Björk intended to have several producers work on the album.
 She planned to have the album produced with Fox until she was introduced to producer Nellee Hooper by her boyfriend Dominic Thrupp.
 Hooper had produced albums by Soul II Soul and Sinéad O'Connor which made Björk skeptical about working with him, stating: "I thought Nellee was too 'good taste' for my liking.
 But then I met him, got to know him, [and] got to hear about his fabulous ideas."
 Björk and Hooper's recording ideas were similar, which led to her decision to end production with Massey and Fox.
 Hooper introduced Björk to studio technology and studio programmer Marius de Vries, who gave Debut a modern style with keyboards and synthesizers.
 He produced the first ten tracks on the album, while Björk co-produced "Like Someone in Love" with Hooper and produced "The Anchor Song" alone.
 Björk and Hooper spent many sessions in the studio working on Debut until the album was finished in early 1993.